regmtait/HullArtCircle/06-meetings.md

 ### Evening meetings

-We meet at our studios at 6:45pm on every Monday and Wednesday evening.
+We meet at our studios every Monday and Wednesday evening.
 We offer no tuition, but we always have a portrait model, and occasionally, once a month a life model.

+* Monday at Endeavour: 6:15—8:15pm
+* Wednesday at Hessle: 6:45—8:45pm

 ### Daytime meetings — open all all